evanberkowitz/supervillain/supervillain/observable.rst

 However, because derived quantities are (possibly-)nonlinear combinations of expectation values of primary observables, they cannot be measured on single configurations and therefore are not attached to :class:`~.Ensemble`\ s but to :class:`~.Bootstrap`\ s, which automatically provide resampled expectation values of primary obervables.

 DerivedQuantity implementations are `staticmethod`_\ s named for their corresponding action that take an action object and a bootstrap-resampled expectation value of primary observables or other derived quantities.
+Because DerivedQuantities are often reductions of other primary Observables or DerivedQuantities, the implementation may be shared between different actions; you can provide a common ``default`` implementation to fall back to that can be overridden by action-specific implementations.
 In other words, where an :class:`~.Observable` takes the action and the field variables, a :class:`~.DerivedQuantity` takes the action and potentially other quantities.
 The arguments are the action and the exact names of the needed observables or derived quantities.